SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Using the X-ray and looking at the actual X, it was possible to identify ...
 Using an Anthos Micro plate Reader, we were able to separate single cells into different ...

-## Describing Methods
+## Describing the process: giving detailed information

-> Describing the process: giving detailed information
+↑ Describing Methods

 Compounds 3 and 5 were dissolved in X at apparent pH 2.5 to give concentrations of 4mM ...
 ... and the solutions were degraded at 55°C or 37°C for a total time of 42 hours.
 At intervals of 0.5 min, 50 μLof the X was aliquoted into 0.5mL of Y (pH 7.5) to ...

-## Describing Methods
+## Indicating problems or limitations

-> Indicating problems or limitations
+↑ Describing Methods

 In this investigation there are several sources for error.
 The main error is ...
 Another major source of uncertainty is in the method used to calculate X.